-- Students (enrolled in 9 or more credits) not covered by comparable health insurance coverage or students who do not complete an approved online waiver by the August 31, 2017 deadline will be responsible for the insurance charge as it appears on the bill.
+- Students (enrolled in 9 or more credits) have an opportunity to complete an online Health Insurance Waiver through the August 31, 2017 deadline.
+After this date, students not covered by comparable coverage, and students who did not waive (or whose waiver was denied), will be responsible for the insurance charge as it appears on the bill.

 - Specific courses or programs may require additional fees, which are listed in the course descriptions section of the college catalog.
 The college charges for these fees according to enrolled courses.